Andreas Ivanschitz

-Andreas Ivanschitz (Andrej Ivančić; born 15 October 1983) is an Austrian retired footballer who played as an attacking midfielder.
+Andreas Ivanschitz (Andrej Ivančić; born 15 October 1983) is an Austrian former footballer who played as an attacking midfielder.

 During his 18-year career as a player, Ivanschitz played for Rapid Wien, Red Bull Salzburg, Panathinaikos, 1.FSV Mainz 05, Levante, Seattle Sounders FC and Viktoria Plzen.

 A full international since 2003, he represented Austria at Euro 2008.

 Club career

 Born in Eisenstadt, Ivanschitz began his football career as a youth in his town's local team called ASK Baumgarten, where he spent nine years.
 Soon, Rapid Wien scouts found out about his talent and in 1998, he signed his first professional contract with the Austrian champions.
 He was only 16 years old when he wore his team's shirt during an Austrian Cup match against Ranshofen on 26 October 1999.
 His first official League match was in 2000 against Wüstenrot Salzburg.
 In 177 games for Rapid Wien, Ivanschitz scored 27 times, winning the Austrian Championship title in 2004–05.
 In 2003, he was elected "Austrian Footballer of the Year."

 In January 2006, Ivanschitz transferred to Red Bull Salzburg and then to Greek Super League club Panathinaikos in August 2006 on a two-year loan.
 On 20 June 2008, Ivanschitz agreed on a permanent deal with Panathinaikos.

 After three years in Greece with Panathinaikos he agreed on 18 July 2009 on a two-year loan with Mainz 05 with the view to a two-year permanent contract in the summer of 2011.
 Mainz took advantage of this contract option prematurely, and signed Ivanschitz permanently in January 2011.

 On 10 June 2013, Ivanschitz left Mainz for Levante.
 He scored his first goal in La Liga on 31 August, the winner with the last kick of a 2–1 home win over Rayo Vallecano.
 He finished his first season in Spain with three goals from 29 games, the last being in a 2–0 win over city rivals Valencia on 10 May.

 On 4 August 2015, he signed with Seattle Sounders FC in Major League Soccer.
 After suffering from an injury his debut was postponed to 13 September where he assisted a late Obafemi Martins goal to tie up the game against San Jose Earthquakes.
 Ivanschitz converted Seattle's second kick from the spot in the 2016 MLS Cup penalty shootout, which the Sounders eventually won after six rounds, securing their first MLS Cup Title.